+Pomegranate and White Chocolate Chip Cookies are one of my favorite cookie recipes that are perfect for the holiday season.
 If you're looking for an easy but delicious chocolate chip cookie recipe and you want something a little more unique, I suggest you give this one a try!
-Pomegranate is naturally a bit tart in flavor, it adds the perfect contrast to the sweetness of the white chocolate.
+Tart pomegranate alongside white chocolate provides the perfect combination and delicious texture for these unique treats.

-SOFTEN THE BUTTER- This is an important step in many baking recipes as you will need to cream the butter and sugar together during the beginning stage of the cookie making process.
-You will see that I used extra creamy butter in the photo below but this is not a necessity.
+SOFTEN THE BUTTER- This is an important step in many baking recipes as you will need to cream the butter and sugar together during the beginning stage and makes the perfect cookie.
+The mixer speed should be set to medium-high speed to ensure the ingredients are creamed together expertly.
+Additionally, don't forget to scrape the sides of the bowl so that everything gets incorporated during this process.

 ALSO, PREHEAT THE OVEN!!